asa55/azure-api-management-docs-as-flashcards/Deck/Overview/About-API-Management/1-What-is-Azure-API-Management.md

 ##

-Customers interact with the management plane through Azure **tools** including the Azure portal, Azure PowerShell, Azure CLI, a Visual Studio Code extension, or client SDKs in several popular programming languages.
+Customers interact with the management plane through Azure `_____` including the Azure portal, Azure PowerShell, Azure CLI, a Visual Studio Code extension, or client SDKs in several popular programming languages.

 %